Moderator Information

 You are required to:

-• Recognize that the instances' role of general service providers, and as good neighbours on the fediverse, require reasonable limits of user behaviour, aligned with good values, even if they're not explicitly stated in the rules;
+- Recognize that the instances' role of general service providers, and as good neighbours on the fediverse, require reasonable limits of user behaviour, aligned with good values, even if they're not explicitly stated in the rules, to maintain a good image;

-• Protect personal data, especially including those who make reports.
-(However we have disclosed IP addresses involved in certain abuse, including cross-instance spamming operation; in such case the decision to do so rests with me.
+- Protect personal data, especially including those who make reports.
+(However we have disclosed IP addresses involved in certain abuse, especially cross-instance spamming operations; in such case the decision to do so rests with me.
 Also, in certain cases you're permitted to contact the author of a report to ask for clarification.)

 Operation